 2. South Sea Pearls

 South Sea Pearls come from the waters around Australia, Indonesia, and the Philippines.
-They are also well known.
+They are recognised for their lustre and size.

 They grow in the oyster Pinctada Maxima in a stunning range of colours from white, cream, silver, yellowish-orange, rose, green, and blue.